 Read more about our 360-degree approach below.

-The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to low-income DC residents through two annual grant programs: the DC Legal Services Grants Program, awarded in June each year, and the Access to Justice Grants Program, awarded in March each year.
-Through these two programs, DCBF has awarded over $50 million in funding for general and project support to DC legal aid organizations, which provide free legal assistance to more than 30,000 low-income residents each year.
+The DC Bar Foundation awards grants to DC-based 501(c)3 non-profit organizations that provide free civil legal aid to low-income DC residents through three annual grant programs: the Private Grants Program, Access to Justice Grants Program, and the Civil Legal Counsel Projects Program.
+Through these three programs, DCBF has awarded over $50 million in funding for general and project support to DC legal aid organizations, which provide free legal assistance to more than 30,000 low-income residents each year.
 Additionally, DCBF has received one-time funding from two bank settlements to support legal assistance in the areas of foreclosure prevention and community redevelopment…Learn more.

 The Foundation administers the prestigious Jerrold Scoutt Award, established by the firm of Zuckert, Scoutt & Rasenberger, in honor of the public interest commitment of one of its founding partners, Jerrold Scoutt, Jr. Given annually, the Scoutt Award recognizes a full-time legal services lawyer who has demonstrated a career-long compassionate concern for his or her clients while exhibiting a high degree of skill representing them…Learn more.